bheap/silk-components/README.md

 # silk components
-### site prototypes for the Silk Web Toolkit
+### components for the Silk Web Toolkit

 Components can be used to display common text, layout and data-sources inside your silk site.
-(Please note customisable data-source are not currently supported.)
+(Please note customisable data-sources are not currently supported.)
-Build whatever components that help you out, complement the limited core complements bundled with Silk.
+Build whatever components you need, complement the limited core complements bundled with Silk.

 ## how to build a component
 ### manually